 Step 3: Launch Rufus software on a PC running Windows 8/8.1 or Windows 10.

 Step 4: Select your USB drive from the Device drop-down menu.

 Step 5: Next, select the partition scheme from the available three options.
-If you’re going to use the Windows To Go drive with MBR partition scheme, select “MBR partition scheme for BIOS or UEFI computer”.
+If you’re going to use the Windows To Go drive with the MBR partition scheme, select the “MBR partition scheme for BIOS or UEFI computer”.